This article was authored in August and updated in October 2019.

 The UK authorities and courts similarly consider a company’s compliance and remediation efforts in deciding whether to enter into and approve a DPA.

-In the context of a CJIP, Sapin II imposes a maximum cap on fines of 30 percent of a company’s average annual revenue over the prior three years.
-The PNF calculates fines as a multiple of the benefit to the company from criminal conduct.
+In the context of a CJIP, Sapin II imposes a maximum cap on fines of 30 percent of a company’s average annual revenue over the prior three years from when the misconduct occurred.
+The PNF calculates fines as a multiple of the financial benefit to the company from performance of the contract affected by the criminal conduct.
 According to the Guidelines, the multiple is determined by a number of aggravating and mitigating factors.
-Aggravating factors include: (1) repeated or systemic acts of corruption; (2) the corruption of public officials; (3) prior convictions/sanctions imposed in France or abroad; and (4) the use of the company’s resources to conceal the acts of corruption.
-Mitigating factors include (1) self-reporting within a reasonable time; (2) excellent cooperation; and (3) the implementation of an effective compliance programme and remedial measures.
+Aggravating factors include: (1) repeated or systemic acts of corruption; (2) the corruption of public officials; (3) prior convictions/sanctions imposed in France or abroad for corruption-related offences; and (4) the use of the company’s resources to conceal corruption-related offences.
+Mitigating factors include (1) self-reporting before the start of any criminal investigation; (2) excellent cooperation; and (3) the implementation of an effective compliance programme and remedial measures.
 The Guidelines appear to be inspired by guidance issued by the DOJ and SFO, both of which set out the aggravating and mitigating factors to be considered when assessing fines.

 Before becoming final, CJIPs must be validated by a judge during a public hearing.
 The resulting “validation orders” are accessible, short documents setting out the conduct in question, a brief statement of facts, and the penalties to be imposed.
 The level of judicial scrutiny is cursory, landing France much closer to the U.S. approach than the UK’s.

 If the judge approves the CJIP, the validation order does not amount to an admission of guilt by the company and does not have the effect of a conviction.
-If the court does not approve, or if the company exercises its right to refuse the validation order within 10 days of issuance, documents the company provided to the French prosecutor during the CJIP cooperation process cannot be used against the company.
+If the court does not approve, or if the company exercises its right to withdraw its consent within 10 days of issurance, documents the company provided to the French prosecutor during the CJIP cooperation process cannot be used against the company.

 This judicial approval requirement is similar to the UK, where a DPA cannot be entered without a judicial finding that it is “in the interests of justice” and that the proposed terms are “fair, reasonable and proportionate.”